 Crack Cocaine Addiction, Treatment And Detox in Yukon

-Crack cocaine is the crystalized form of powder cocaine when powder cocaine is cooked down, and the drug will form a crystal-like rock that can be smoked.
+Crack cocaine is the crystallized form of powder cocaine when powder cocaine is cooked down, and the drug will form a crystal-like rock that can be smoked.
 When crack cocaine is smoked, it will cause an intense euphoria that immediately impacts the brain.
 This type of high is extremely addictive, and most first-time users of crack will become immediately addicted to the drug.
 Crack may not be a widely-used drug in the Yukon, but it can be made from powder cocaine, and some people who live in the Yukon will be abusing crack cocaine.
 Powder cocaine is often considered a rich man’s drug, and when crack came around it was far less expensive, but even more addictive.
 Most crack cocaine users will spend hundreds of dollars each day, while the money lasts.
 When the funds run out, it will be a continual chase to get the drugs, they need to maintain that high and euphoria they felt the first time.

 Substance abuse is a problem for many people who live in the Yukon, but there are some drug treatment options and services to help addicts and their families.
 Drug Rehab Services can help a crack cocaine user overcome his or her addiction, and this will not always be easy for an addict to do.
 Because of how addictive crack cocaine is, many addicts do struggle with maintaining their sobriety.
 It is also not uncommon for addicts to attend more than one type of drug rehab program before they become sober.
 The most effective treatment solution for a crack-cocaine addiction will be a long-term residential drug rehab center, followed by aftercare treatment.
-Within the Yukon territory will be both publicly funded treatment services and private counseling and therapy programs.
+Within the Yukon, the territory will be both publicly-funded treatment services and private counseling and therapy programs.
 When choosing a drug rehab center, it will be important to find a program that will meet the needs of the addict and their family.

 There are many short-term effects caused by crack cocaine, and this does include an intense high that is immediately felt after using the drug.
 Followed by the high, there will be depression, edginess and a craving for more of the drug.
 Most crack cocaine addicts will not eat or sleep while they are taking the drug, and long-term benders are common, where a crack user will use non-stop for days or even consecutive weeks.
 Regardless of how much crack cocaine is being used; the user will experience an increased risk for heart attack, stroke, seizure, and respiratory failure, which can result in death.
 Crack cocaine addiction in the Yukon can be effectively treated, but it will not be an easy process for the addict.
 Most crack cocaine addicts will make more than one attempt at treatment, and this is nothing out of the ordinary.
 Family members of crack cocaine users may become frustrated by this, but it is important to continually provide the right type of support, and only offer treatment as help.